pusher/chatkit-swift/WORKING_WITH_THE_SDK.md

 This only applies for the test target (`PusherChatkitTests`).
 For the framework target (`PusherChatkit`) there isn't such a script because all that's required is a [special config](https://github.com/pusher/chatkit-swift/blob/master/Carthage.xcconfig) that sets custom `FRAMEWORK_SEARCH_PATHS` values to ensure that the frameworks for the required dependencies can be discovered.

-### Developing in conjucation with pusher-platform-swift
+### Developing in conjunction with pusher-platform-swift

-Sometimes you'll like want to do some development alongside some updates to [pusher-platform-swift](https://github.com/pusher/pusher-platform-swift).
+Sometimes you'll likely want to do some development alongside some updates to [pusher-platform-swift](https://github.com/pusher/pusher-platform-swift).
 The simplest way to get this working locally (or even generally) is to change the `Cartfile` to point to a different source for the SDK.
 So, for example, you could change `github "pusher/pusher-platform-swift" ~> 0.6` in the [`Cartfile`](https://github.com/pusher/chatkit-swift/blob/master/Cartfile) to instead be `github "pusher/pusher-platform-swift" "testing-branch"` and then after running `carthage update pusher-platform-swift` you'd then be using the `testing-branch` of `pusher-platform-swift` as a dependency.

 Equally, if you don't want to push changes up to GitHub then you can use a local version of `pusher-platform-swift`.
 An example of how to do so is left as a comment in the `Cartfile`.
 You'll essentially want something in the form of: `git "file:///Users/ham/pusher/pusher-platform-swift" "branch-name"` and then again, running `carthage update pusher-platform-swift` will update your dependency to your local version of `pusher-platform-swift` using the `branch-name` branch.